jasvant0020/Project-Argus_2.0/README.md

    - Logs entry in CSV (once per 5 minutes or if confidence is higher)
    - Sends Telegram alert if person is in your `TARGET_NAMES` list
    - Plays alert sound

 ✅ Detects unknown persons (not in your known face list).
+1. When a face doesn't match known encodings, its face encoding is compared to previously seen unknowns using a distance threshold.
+2. If it's a new unknown person, it will be logged and snapshot will be saved.
+If it's a known unknown, it will only be logged again after a gap of X seconds (configurable).
+3. This prevents duplicate logging of the same person while allowing others to be logged immediately.

 ### 📸 Snapshot Logging on Detection